Vishal-shamdasani/news-application/README.md

 - The dark theme is implemented using custom CSS.
 You can modify the styles in `static/css/style.css`.
 - The horizontally scrollable news cards are implemented using CSS flexbox.
 You can adjust the card layout in the CSS file as well.

-## Contributing to News Website

-To contribute to News Website, follow these steps:

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Contact

-If you want to contact me, you can reach me at `shamdasani46@gmail.com>`.
+If you want to contact me, you can reach me at `shamdasani46@gmail.com`.